NLP-Lab-TDTU/vietnamese-mistral/README.md

 ### Download tokenizer and model

-Download tokenizer and model from Huggingface.
+Download tokenizer and model from Huggingface, internet required.
 All files will be saved at ./init_model .

 ```bash
 bash scripts/download_tokenizer.sh